 ancjemò siet dîs

 another seven days

 (that is, seven days from now)

-The Friulian verb slavinâ means to pour down with rain.
+The Friulian verb slavinâ means to pour down with rain, to downpour.

 jo o fasarai slavinâ

 As a sidenote, the usual Friulian verb for to rain is plovi.